A simple comparison graphic showing Make vs Workato vs eZintegrations with brief summaries of their integration capabilities.

 Definition:

-• Make: SaaS-only, best for cloud-native stacks
+• Best for cloud-native stacks

 Why it matters: